stanislawska/gettingAndCleaningData/CodeBook.md

 > Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-- gravityMean
+- gravityMean ---------------- **These values are included in the final data set**
-- tBodyAccMean
+- tBodyAccMean ---------------- **These values are included in the final data set**
-- tBodyAccJerkMean
+- tBodyAccJerkMean ---------------- **These values are included in the final data set**
-- tBodyGyroMean
+- tBodyGyroMean ---------------- **These values are included in the final data set**
-- tBodyGyroJerkMean
+- tBodyGyroJerkMean ---------------- **These values are included in the final data set**